 This category is all but non-existent in the 21st-century armed services.
 It includes anyone who is not attending high school and is neither a high school graduate nor an alternative credential holder.
 The services almost never accept a Tier 3 candidate for enlistment.

-If you fall into this category, your best bet is to get at least 15 college credits, so that you will be qualified as Tier I. Speak to your recruiter about the latest requirements, and see what assistance may be available to you in order to make yourself a more suitable candidate for enlistment.
+Your best bet is to get at least 15 college credits if you fall into this category so that you will be qualified as Tier I. Make yourself a more suitable candidate for enlistment by speaking to your recruiter about the latest requirements.
+Also, look to see what assistance may be available to you.